-Guests with a valid ticket or Annual Pass and a Disney Park Pass Reservation for Disney’s Hollywood Studios will be able to request access to the virtual queue starting at 7:00 AM on the day of their reservation.
+Guests with a valid ticket or annual pass and a Disney Park Pass reservation for Disney’s Hollywood Studios will be able to request access to the virtual queue starting at 7:00 AM on the day of their reservation.
 This can be done before you leave your Disney Resort hotel or on your way to the park.
-Beginning on Sunday, December 20, the virtual queue will reopen daily at 1:00 PM for anyone inside Disney’s Hollywood Studios who wasn’t already able to join a boarding group earlier in the day.
+The virtual queue will reopen daily at 1:00 PM for anyone inside Disney’s Hollywood Studios who wasn’t already able to join a boarding group earlier in the day.

 Know height requirements before you go

 If the kids can’t ride Splash Mountain, let them know in advance rather than getting turned away in the line.
 Disney does strictly enforce height restrictions.
 If the kids are too small, you can use a rider switch to allow the rest of the party to ride.

 Not reading the latest advice on face masks!

 2021 and we are in a different world.
 The advice on face masks has changed several times but is currently required when indoors or on Walt Disney World transport.